SAP/luigi/docs/content-guidelines.md

 This page contains instructions on how to create documentation for Luigi.
 It explain how to format documentation and provides a [glossary](#glossary) of Luigi terms.

+## Structure

+Luigi documentation is divided into four main sections:

+1. Basics - getting started with Luigi and Luigi architecture
+2. Luigi Core - how-to guides and reference materials about Luigi Core
+3. Luigi Client - how-to guides and reference materials about Luigi Client
+4. Examples - practical examples which can be installed by users and which cover both Core and Client topics

 ## Audience

 The audience of this documentation consists mainly of developers interested in implementing a micro frontend UI solution.
 It is assumed the reader already has basic knowledge of web development.
 Do not explain general concepts unrelated to Luigi except if they are instrumental for working with the feature you're describing.